macelik/MoSwADocs/docs/source/background.rst

 Background
 ==========

+    .. admonition:: Motif Switch Definition

+     Motif switching, another relevant finding, revealed that there were a significant number of nonamer positions in the proteome where fitness change of one or more amino acids, such as through mutations, changed the incidence of a given nonamer sequence across its overlapping positions, resulting in a sequence rank change, and thus, a motif change (Abd Raman, H., et al., 2020)

 The rapid mutation of viruses and the limited characterization of the composition and incidence of the variant population are major obstacles to the development of an effective vaccines.
 A continuing goal towards this is a greater understanding of proteome sequence diversity of viruses in the context of the immune system (antigenic diversity), the dynamics of mutation,